-InMotion Hosting puts its customer service front and center in their marketing.
-They boast US-based tech support via phone, chat, email, and a ticket system.
+InMotion Hosting puts its customer service front and center in its marketing.
+They boast a 24/7/365 U.S.-based tech support team via phone, chat, email, and a ticket system.

-For example, back in 2013, my very first chat with an InMotion rep was not encouraging…
+For example, back in 2013, my very first chat with an InMotion Hosting rep was not encouraging…

-I’ve also had readers write in over the years with not so pleasant customer service experiences with InMotion Hosting (though when I helped troubleshoot these, the underlying issue ended up being more outside of technical help’s scope than they let on – like bulk hosting adult images for a forum in one case).
+I’ve also had readers write in over the years with poor customer service experiences with InMotion Hosting.
+It was a compelling story, though when I helped troubleshoot these, the underlying issue ended up being more very problematic on the reader’s side than the reader let on – like trying to bulk host copyrighted adult images for a forum in one case.